Queensland Camping

 A Quick History Lesson

-Lake Manchester was initially built in 1916 as one of the regions first dams.
+Lake Manchester was initially built in 1916 as one of the region’s first dams.
 The dam provided water to the Brisbane area until 1988.
-Now the dam is only used in emergencies such as during times of droughts.
+Now the dam is only used in emergencies, such as during times of drought.

-The dam is ungated, which means that when it reaches full capacity (which is 26,217 ml), the water will flow over the spillway and of the dam.
+The dam is ungated, so when it reaches its full capacity of 26,217 ML, water overflows the spillway and passes over the dam.

 Things to do at Lake Manchester

-There is a wide range of activities for you to do at Lake Manchester as briefly summarized below.
+There is a wide range of activities for you to do at Lake Manchester, as briefly summarised below.

 Bush Walking at Lake Manchester

 For those with more time, there is the longer 17km Lake Manchester circuit around the lake.
-The walk goes through open eucalypt and ironbark forest with the opportunity to spot lots of reptiles and birdlife including like red-backed wrens, red browed finches and the yellow-tailed black cockatoos.
-Unfortunately for the most part, the trail is not close to the lake, nor is the lake visible.
+The walk goes through open eucalypt and ironbark forest with the opportunity to spot lots of reptiles and birdlife, including red-backed wrens, red-browed finches, and yellow-tailed black cockatoos.
+Unfortunately, for the most part, the trail is not close to the lake, nor is the lake visible.

 Kayaking or Stand Up Paddle Boarding